 - Add to the same bowl 160 grams of oats, then cinnamon, salt and baking powder.
 Mix together.

 - Melt coconut oil and almond butter over lower heat (almond butter will be easier to mix in the oats that way).

-- Pour the wet ingredients over oats.
+- Pour coconut oil, almond butter and maple syrup over oats.
 Mix well together.